The relations feature enables you to create links between documents (items) that are related to each other.

 Set up relations between different document classes

-1. Open the library administration interface and select Relations.
+1. Open the library administration and select Relations.

 2. Press Add new value.